franklinhutto/Bloodhound/README.md

 It creates three inputs: feature, field, and record.
 The feature and field inputs are drop downs; the record is a text input.

-The record input with match the data type of the field:
+The record input will match the data type of the field:

 * String is an exact match but not case sensitive
 * Integer is an exact match